ent/ent/doc/website/blog/2022-03-14-ent-hooks-examples.md

 	})
 }
 ```
-A simple name validator and if we see a problem we cancel the mutation by returning an error before ```next.Mutate(ctx,m)```.
+A simple name validator and if we see a problem we cancel the mutation by returning an error before `next.Mutate(ctx,m)`.

 ### Offloading Long Computations:

-Some cases, we have fields in our database that require long computation, we would like to make sure that this data is always updated once
+In some cases, we have fields in our database that require long computation, we would like to make sure that this data is always updated once
 a change in the data requires it.

 A test for it will look like this: